Matthew 27:9–10: Analysis

 One immediate complication with this verse is that if it is quoting Zechariah, why does the author attribute it to Jeremiah?
 This misattribution has been noted since the earliest days of Christianity, and a number of explanations have been given.
 Many scholars, including Augustine and Jerome, have accepted that this was simply a mistake on the part of the writer.
+John Calvin, Carl Friedrich Keil and Heinrich Meyer think that such a slip of the memory "might readily enough occur through a reminiscence of Jeremiah 18:2", where Jeremiah is sent to the potter's house.

-Eusebius argued that the verse originally had Zechariah, and a scribe erroneously substituted one prophet for the other.
+Eusebius argued that the verse originally referred to Zechariah, and a scribe erroneously substituted one prophet for the other.
 Some early copies of the Gospel do omit the name Jeremiah, but the earliest versions all have Jeremiah, and the evidence is overwhelming that that is the original version.
 The other editions are later scribes noticing the problem and trying to correct it.
 It may be that the reference to Jeremiah, the first book in the division of Jewish scripture known as the Prophets, was intended as a reference to the whole; in Luke 24:44 Jesus similarly refers to the collection of books known as the Writings by the title of the first book in that division, the Psalms, and the failure to attribute quotes to Zechariah in the four other New Testament verses where that book is quoted (Matt.
 21:4-5; 26:31; John 12:12-15; 19:37) lends some support to this explanation.
 Other arguments to preserve Biblical inerrancy are that Jeremiah was a shorthand to refer to any of the prophets; that as a prophecy of doom it was a Jeremiah type prophecy, and that was what is being indicated; or that the verse is not referring to Zechariah 11:13, but rather to a work of Jeremiah that is now lost.
 There are several ancient documents that claim to be that lost work of Jeremiah, but all date to some centuries later, and show clear Christian influence.
 They are themselves based on Matthew 27:9-10 rather than the reverse.